jennikate/Elf-Adventures/README.md

 ### Future Content
+I want to go back over the code and make it accessible and more responsive.

-There are a few features I would like to add, such as
+There are also a few features I would like to add, such as

 - enemies are smarter about chasing a player
 - new maze designs on higher levels